 Ativan Abuse FAQs

-Yes, Ativan is one of the most potent benzodiazepines.
-Regular use and abuse can quickly lead to addiction.
+Yes, Ativan is a very addictive benzodiazepine.
+Regular misuse and abuse can lead to tolerance, physiological dependence, and addiction.

 Although it is rare to overdose on Ativan by itself, overdose can occur.
-Overdose is far more likely to occur when mixing Ativan with alcohol or other prescription drugs, especially opioids.
+Ativan overdose is far more likely to occur when mixing Ativan with alcohol or other CNS depressants, especially opioids.

 Regular use of Ativan or any benzodiazepine can quickly result in physical dependence.
 If you stop taking it suddenly, withdrawal symptoms will likely occur, and some of these may be very dangerous.
 Always consult a doctor before stopping use.

-If tapering off Ativan after regular use, it takes about two months to wean off the drug.
+If tapering off Ativan after regular use, it can take anywhere from a few weeks to a couple of months to fully taper off this benzo.
 A doctor should supervise your tapering schedule, ensuring you don’t experience withdrawal symptoms along the way and ensuring your overall safety.

 The biggest sign of Ativan abuse is using the drug in any way other than as prescribed.
 This means taking it without a prescription, taking it more frequently or in higher doses than prescribed, mixing it with other substances like alcohol, and taking it in any form or method that is not as prescribed (such as crushing and snorting it).